 The business continued for nearly 30 years, handling arrangements for hundreds of funerals, including many Minerd-Miner-Minor cousins.
 For a larger version of this image, click here to see our "Photo of the Month" for March 2002.

 Lida passed away at one day after her 90th birthday, on Feb.
 28, 1991, in Uniontown.
-After a separation of more than 55 years, she rests beside her husband for eternity.
+After a separation of more than 55 years, she rests beside her husband for eternity in Oak Lawn.

 Lida's successor, Mr. Barnett, has been a wonderful friend to the founder of this website.
 He eventually sold the business and retired.
 Sadly, he passed away at home in Venetia, PA at the age of 85 on Jan.
 25, 2012, with his photo and an obituary appearing in the Pittsburgh Post-Gazette.